maykar/kiosk-mode/README.md

 These use the same options as above, but placed under one of the following user conditions:

 **admin_settings:**
-Sets the settings for every admin user.
+Sets the config for every admin user.

 ```
 kiosk_mode: